What is diabetic neuropathy?

 Diabetic neuropathy is nerve damage from high blood glucose (sugar) levels in people with diabetes.
 Nerves throughout the body can suffer damage.
 People with poor glucose control and who have had diabetes for a long time are at highest risk for nerve damage.
 Smokers are especially at risk.
+About 60–70% of people who have had diabetes for many years have some form of nerve damage, but not everyone has symptoms.

 The most common types of diabetic neuropathy are those that affect the limbs and those that affect organs and muscles inside the body.